 The Barnvæn sveitarfélög (Child Friendly City) initiative in Iceland is in its pilot phase.
 In 2016, the UNICEF National Committee, in partnership with the National Government, local authorities and local youth council launched the Child Friendly City pilot with the municipality of Akureyri, the fourth biggest municipality in Iceland with a population of 18,500.
 Children represent 25 per cent of the local population.
+In 2018, another municipality, Kópavogur, joined the initiative.

 The Icelandic model is based on the Finnish CFCI model, as well as the experience of Swedish municipalities that have been implementing the UN Convention on the Rights of the Child for the past decade.